 The Friends of Pelaw Wood want to encourage the use and enjoyment of this beautiful woodland by everyone living in Durham City through actively maintaining the footpaths and improving the habitats within the wood.

-We normally meet on the first Sunday of each month at 10.00 am by the notice board on St Giles Close, off Gilesgate Green.
-Our work sessions last about two to three hours after which many of us adjourn to the Queens Head at the top of Gilesgate.
-If you would like to see what we do and meet members of the group please come along to one of these work sessions or to the Queens Head from about 12.30 to 1.00.
+We normally meet on the first Sunday of each month at 10.00am and the second Wednesday of each month at 2:00pm by the notice board on St Giles Close, off Gilesgate Green.
+Our work sessions last about two to three hours.
+If you would like to see what we do and meet members of the group please come along to one of these work sessions.
 The sessions always include a variety of activities that are suitable for all ages and abilities.
 No previous experience is necessary.
 Details of our next meetings are on our Events page

 We are a friendly informal group of about twenty plus people from a variety of backgrounds.
 Membership of our group is free and we are always keen to welcome new volunteers.
 Most of us live within the city of Durham and and are committed to maintaining and conserving this ancient woodland for the enjoyment of our own and future generations.